-“When you are dealing with a company with a complex benefit structure, other issues often take precedence,” Steingold observes.
+“When you are dealing with a company with a complex benefit structure, other issues often take precedence,” she observes.

 On the other hand, the sale can require the producer to act fast.
 She recalls an engineering firm with 70 employees and three principals that contacted her.

 In contract was a law firm with a host of competing issues, and that took over two years, she said.
-Another firm told her it won’t even consider a carveout plan until 2007, at the earliest.
+Another firm told her they won’t even consider a carveout plan until at 2007 at the earliest.

-In Steingold’s experience, typical executive plans offer a daily benefit of $150 to $250, a 90- or 100-day elimination period and a maximum benefit of three to five years, along with a simple or compound inflation rider.
+In Steingold’s experience, typical executive plans offer a daily benefit of $150 to $250 and a 90- or 100-day elimination period and a maximum benefit of three to five years, along with a simple or compound inflation rider.

 “Younger executives love return of premium in case they never use long term care and need to shift funds to their kids,” she says.